 We keep this privacy notice under regular review and if there are any significant updates, we will draw attention to these via a banner page on our website.

 We will only use and share your information where it is necessary for us to carry out our lawful business activities.
 We want to ensure that you fully understand how your information may be used.
-We have described the purposes for which your information may be used in detail in a table below:
+We have described the purposes for which your information may be used in detail below:

 We may process your information where it is necessary to enter into a contract with you for the provision of our products or services or to perform our obligations under that contract.
 Please note that if you do not agree to provide us with the requested information, it may not be possible for us to continue to operate your account and/or provide products and services to you.
 This may include processing to: